Walk the Moon: 2014–2016: Breakout with Talking Is Hard

 On September 10, 2014, Walk the Moon released the single "Shut Up and Dance" (stylized as "SHUT UP + DANCE") in advance of their new album.
 It was written by the band members and songwriters Ben Berger and Ryan McMahon.
 The song is based on an experience frontman Nicholas Petricca had at a Los Angeles nightclub.
 His girlfriend invited him to dance, inspiring the title, which he envisioned as an anthem for letting go of frustration and having fun.
 The song reached number four on the Billboard Hot 100 and became a number-one hit on the magazine's Alternative Songs chart and the Hot Adult Contemporary chart.
 Ryan Seed of Billboard gave "Shut Up and Dance" four and a half stars out of five.
 Outside the United States, the song topped the charts in Poland, peaked within the top ten of the charts in Australia, Canada, Germany, Israel, the Republic of Ireland, and the United Kingdom, the top twenty of the charts in New Zealand and Sweden, and the top thirty of the charts in the Netherlands.
 The band has performed "Shut Up and Dance" on The Tonight Show Starring Jimmy Fallon, Late Night with Seth Meyers, Jimmy Kimmel Live!, The Ellen DeGeneres Show, and Good Morning America.
 In December 2014, the band released their second major-label studio album, Talking Is Hard.

 During October 2014, Walk the Moon released a series of pictures and videos on their Facebook page that hinted at the album's title.
 The title was officially revealed to be Talking Is Hard on October 29, 2014, with a release date set for December 2.
 On November 10, 2014, the band released the cover artwork and song listing for Talking is Hard.
 On November 17, 2014, they released "Different Colors" as the second single off the album.
 On November 24, 2014, the album was surprise released on Spotify a week before its set release date.
 On December 2, 2014, the album was released in digital, CD, and vinyl formats.
 The album also charted at number 26 on the Billboard 200 in its first week of release.

-In July 2015, Cincinnati-originated Walk the Moon performed "Shut Up and Dance" in front of a hometown crowd at Great American Ball Park, prior to the start of the Home Run Derby.
+In July 2015, Walk the Moon performed "Shut Up and Dance" in front of a hometown crowd at Cincinnati's Great American Ball Park, prior to the start of the Home Run Derby.
 On July 24, 2015, they joined Taylor Swift on stage at Gillette Stadium in Foxborough, Massachusetts, during her 1989 tour to perform "Shut Up and Dance".
 On November 16, 2015, the group sang the national anthem preceding a Monday Night Football game between the Cincinnati Bengals and the Houston Texans, which was played at Paul Brown Stadium in Cincinnati.

-Walk the Moon performed their breakout hit "Shut Up and Dance" live at the 43rd Annual American Music Awards (AMA) on November 22, 2015.
+Walk the Moon performed "Shut Up and Dance" live at the 43rd Annual American Music Awards (AMA) on November 22, 2015.
 They were first-time AMA nominees for: